Back to Blog

 "React is faster than Next.js"

 Not true.
 Next.js uses React.
-The rendering strategy (SSR/SSG) often makes Next.js faster for initial page loads.
+The rendering strategy (SSR or SSG) makes Next.js faster for initial page loads, not slower.

-Actually, Next.js simplifies many things.
-Routing, for example, is just creating files — no configuration needed.
+Actually, Next.js simplifies most things.
+Routing is just creating files — no configuration needed.
+Data fetching, image handling, and metadata are all standardized.
+Plain React requires you to assemble these yourself.

 "We can add SSR to React later"